 Glad to talk to you, Rush.

-A long time listener.
+A longtime listener.

 Thank you, sir.

-Uh Schumer is a disgrace to America.
+Schumer is a disgrace to America.

-I'm a Vietnam vet, served in Korea, served my whole life in the military, and I'm sure if he claimed he was a Vietnam vet, I bet you he was a Vietnam vet in Brooklyn and never left Brooklyn.
+And I'm sure if he claimed he was a Vietnam vet, I bet you he was a Vietnam vet in Brooklyn and never left Brooklyn.

-Well, don't know what his military service is, but that doesn't, you know, that actually doesn't matter to me.
+Well, I don't know what his military service is, but that doesn't, you know, that actually doesn't matter to me.

-He is a United States Senator.
+He is a United States senator.

 He voted to confirm General Petraeus.

-Uh I I he is he is he is one of the elected officials who takes an oath to defend and protect the Constitution and the United States.
+He is one of the elected officials who takes an oath to defend and protect the Constitution and the United States.

 So whether he was a member of the military to me is irrelevant.

-And I I just I think it's disgraceful.
+And I just, I think it's disgraceful.

-I I'm I'm uh I'm I'm looking, folks, I am I'm I'm literally amazed.
+I'm looking, folks, I'm literally amazed.

-They are committing suicide by all rights.
+They are committing suicide.

 But they are not widely known.